chevah/geck/content/review.rst

 =======

 * The goal of a review is to eliminate as many defects as possible, regardless of who "caused" the error.
-Branch driver and reviews work together to achieve this goal.
+Branch driver and reviewers work together to achieve this goal.

 * The review process is a very efficient form of pair-programming.

-* Branch driver is the person (or persons) requesting the review and responsible for implementing changes during review.
+* The Branch driver is the person (or persons) requesting the review and responsible for implementing changes during review.

-* Reviewer is the person responsible for checking the code or changes.
+* The Reviewer is the person responsible for checking the code or changes.

-* The review process is first class citizen of the Quality Assurance process.
+* The review process is a first class citizen of the Quality Assurance process.

 * Each defect found during a review is an opportunity to improve the code.
   Every defect found and fixed in peer review is a defect that a customer